 Reshaping Tax Administrations Through Influential Leadership

-The roundtable will be delivered as part of the Tax Policy and Administration Learning Program, whose overall objective is to contribute to strengthening of beneficiary institutions’ capacity in implementing the EU recommendations under which the revenue authorities can enhance tax compliance risk management.
+The roundtable was delivered as part of the Tax Policy and Administration Learning Program, whose overall objective is to contribute to strengthening of beneficiary institutions’ capacity in implementing the EU recommendations under which the revenue authorities can enhance tax compliance risk management.

 How will you benefit

 Influential leadership is not a one size fits all approach to leadership, but a matrix of interconnected elements that can be learnt and mastered.